TABurrows/taburrows.github.io/_docs/google-cloud/security-Certificate-Authority-Service.md

 Allows IT/Sec teams to simplify and automate the deployment, management and security of Private Certificate Authorities while staying in control of Private Keys

+Leverage descriptive RESTful APIs to acquire and manage certificates without a PKI expert.

+Pay-as-you-go service model

+Root CAs can be configured